About > Theatre History

 The theatre was built for a cost of $110,000.
 The entire building, which also included nine storefronts and 32 apartments, cost $260,000.
 The building was designed by Louis A. Simon, a local architect who was better known for his Depression-era WPA Post Offices and homes for the nouveau riche.
 The building was erected by The Southport Avenue Businessmen’s Association and operated by Lasker and Sons, who operated several smaller neighborhood houses in Chicago.

 The design of the Music Box was indicative of the growth of the motion picture.
-The grand movie palaces that preceded it were multiple use facilities with stage and film presentation capabilities.
+The grand movie palaces that preceded it were multiple-use facilities with stage and film presentation capabilities.
 The Music Box had no stage and, therefore, could only be a film presentation house.
-When the theatre was built, sound films were a new technology, and the plans included both an orchestra pit and organ chambers if sound films failed and silent film accompaniment was needed.
+When the theatre was built, sound films were a new technology, and the plans included both an orchestra pit and organ chambers in case sound films failed and silent film accompaniment was needed.

 As Chicago Tribune architectural critic Paul Gapp wrote (Arts and Books, July 31, 1983),

 The architectural style is an eclectic melange of Italian, Spanish and Pardon-My-Fantasy put together with passion.
 The actual style is called “atmospheric”.
 The dark blue, cove-lit ceiling with “twinkling stars” and moving cloud formations suggests a night sky.
 The plaster ornamentation of the side walls, round towers, faux-marble loggia and ogee-arched organ chambers are, by Hollywood standards, reminiscent of the walls surrounding an Italian courtyard.
 Overall the effect is to make the patron feel that they are watching a film in an open air palazzo.